eleven41/aws-lambda-encrypt-s3-objects/README.md

 At this point, if you upload a file to your source bucket, the file should be converted to AES256 encryption if it isn't already encrypted.

+## Notes

+Lambda will invoke this function twice for each file uploaded:

+1. Once for the true upload, and
+2. A second time because we've modified the file.